rapidsai/devcontainers/USAGE.md

 Specifically for RAPIDS repos, we frequently have multiple folders for different library configurations.
 Pay attention to which build environment you need when launching your devcontainer.
-You can switch between them
+You can switch between them by reopening your native host (e.g. CMD+SHIFT+P -> "Reopen folder in SSH"), and then re-opening in devcontainer (CMD+SHIFT+P -> "Reopen in container"), at which point you'll see a prompt to choose a different `devcontainer.json`.

 ### Using devcontainers from the terminal